aa-ag/launchurls/README.md

 # Launch URLs

-Python script to launch multiple URL's all at once from an excel file.
+Python script to launch multiple URL's all at once from an CSV/excel file.

-`script.py` will use Github's API to grab all URL's (repos) from a user's account and save them into a CSV or other type of file.
-Then, it will launch them through the browser all at the same time.
+`script.py` uses Github's API to grab all URL's (repos) from a user's account and save them into a CSV, alphabetically.

+Optionally, urls can be shortened using Bitly's API.

+Then, the script launches them through the browser all at the same time.

 #### TO DO

 - check row count with API
-- shorten urls `total_private_repos`
+- check how to save chronologically